burakberkkeskin/crtforge/README.md

 With no configuration, this utility generates a certificate chain that includes root, intermediate, and application certificates.

 👉🏻 You can act as your own local certificate authority for self-hosted home lab apps.
-Simply create a number of app certs under the same root CA.
+Just create a series of application certs under the same root CA.

 👉🏻 For development purposes, you can easily generate a large number of full-chain certificates.